Achievable logoAchievable logo

 Typical investor

-If an investor wanted to keep their money safe, they could settle with the low-yielding Apple bond.
-If a risk-tolerant investor wanted to take a chance, they could buy the Gulfport Energy bond with a potential return of 52.5%.
-Of course, the bond could be worth nothing if Gulfport goes bankrupt.
-This is a great example of the variety of risk profiles in the corporate debt market.
+If an investor wants to prioritize safety, they might accept the low yield on the Apple bond.
+If an investor is more risk-tolerant, they might consider the Gulfport Energy bond for its potential return of 52.5%.
+The trade-off is that the bond could become worthless if Gulfport goes bankrupt.
+This illustrates how widely risk (and potential return) can vary in the corporate debt market.

-Like most bond investors, corporate debt investors are generally older but are willing to take on more risk than the average income-seeking investor.
-The amount of risk they face relates directly to their overall rate of return.
+Like many bond investors, corporate debt investors are often older, but they’re typically willing to take on more risk than the average income-seeking investor.
+In general, the amount of risk they accept is directly related to the rate of return they can expect.

 Key points